cloudlane-one/k8s-cloud/README.md

 ## Purpose and scope

-This project is intended to help beginner-to-intermediate **Kubernetes hobbyists and freelancers** with the mammoth task of **setting up, maintaining and updating a production k8s cloud setup**.
+This project is intended to help beginner-to-intermediate **Kubernetes hobbyists and IT-admins** with the mammoth task of **setting up, maintaining and updating a production k8s cloud setup**.

 It builds on the idea that today you can find a tool for automating almost any given DevOps task.
 Therefore, the challenge lies less in learning to do any one of these tasks manually, and more in *finding the correct automation tools for the task at hand, separating the good from the bad, and making them work in unison*.
 Also, to be a functioning human in this automation loop, you should have a basic understanding of the underlying ideas and technologies at play.